 Operation Explorer

-Healthcare concerns everyone.
-Medical care is one of the cornerstones of our society.
-It accompanies most German citizens from birth to old age.
-The community spends considerable sums of money on this.
+Healthcare is a matter for everyone.
+Medical care is one of the fundamental pillars of our society, supporting most German citizens from birth to old age.
+To ensure this, the community invests significant amounts of money.
 In 2021, €474 billion, or €5,699 per inhabitant, was spent on the German healthcare system.
-No other industry provides more jobs: in 2021, there were already six million.
-In short, the German healthcare system is a matter of life and death every day – and always involves a great deal of money.
+No other industry is responsible for more jobs: by 2021, it already supported six million positions.
+In short, the German healthcare system deals with life and death every day – and always involves substantial amounts of money.

-Most decisions in the healthcare sector are made under the radar of public scrutiny.
-This is hardly surprising, given that the system is essentially managed and controlled by stakeholders with vested interests.
-It is therefore an area in which journalism plays a crucial role as a watchdog.
+Most decisions in the healthcare sector take place under the radar of public scrutiny.
+This is hardly surprising, given that the system is primarily managed and controlled by stakeholders with vested interests.
+As a result, journalism plays a crucial role as a supervisory authority in this area.

-The Operation Explorer project aimed to empower journalists to analyse as much of the quality-assured data as possible that is constantly collected in large quantities in the healthcare system.
+The Operation Explorer project aimed to empower journalists to analyse as much quality-assured data as possible, which is constantly being collected in large volumes within the healthcare system.

-However, much of the data is not available for research purposes, or only through complicated detours.
-This even applies to one of the most important data sets in the German healthcare system: hospital statistics.
-These contain the main diagnoses of all inpatients as well as information on all therapies and operations that clinics have billed to health insurance companies.
+However, much of this data is either not accessible for research purposes or can only be obtained through complicated detours.
+This is even true for one of the most important datasets in the German healthcare system: hospital statistics.
+These include the main diagnoses of all inpatients as well as details of all therapies and surgeries that clinics have billed to health insurance companies.

 Operation Explorer Karte

-In 2016, Fulda in eastern Hesse was the district with the highest number of spinal surgeries (source: Federal Statistical Office).
+In 2016, Fulda in Eastern Hesse was the district with the highest number of spinal procedures (Source: Federal Statistical Office).

 Access to Operation Explorer

-When applying for accreditation, please explicitly state in the ‘Other’ text field that you would like access to the Operation Explorer.
+When applying for accreditation, please explicitly state in the "Other" text field that you wish to access the Operation Explorer.

-Journalists who are already accredited should simply send an email to redaktion(at)sciencemediacenter(dot)de with a request for the access data.
+Journalists who are already accredited should simply send an email to redaktion(at)sciencemediacenter(dot)de requesting the access credentials.